Highlights & Special Events

 Recognizing and Leveraging Our Privilege Towards Allyship in Action (P05)

-Arshia Madni MD FAAP; Corey Tapper MD MS; Aziz Ansari, DO SFHM FAAHPM FACP; Ruth Thomson, DO MBA HMDC FACOI FAAHPM; Sonia Malhotra, MD MS FAAP FAAHPM; Niharika Ganta MD MPH FAAHPM; L. Emily Cotter MD MPH; Elizabeth Chuang MD, MPH FAAHPM
+Arshia Madni, MD FAAP; Corey Tapper, MD MS; Aziz Ansari, DO SFHM FAAHPM FACP; Sonia Malhotra, MD MS FAAP FAAHPM; Niharika Ganta, MD MPH FAAHPM; L. Emily Cotter, MD MPH; Elizabeth Chuang, MD MPH FAAHPM

 Unleash the Therapist Within: Applying Psychotherapy Skills to Elevate Palliative Care Practice (P06)